 When kids begin to play sports, parents may have worries, including how playing sports can affect a child's growth and development.
 A pediatric athletic development specialist offers tips on how to know whether your child is participating in too much sports play and how playing sports at an early age can affect proper movement and development.

 As far as "too much sports play," parents need to look out for a child who complains of any discomfort when playing sports.
-It's a red flat to let parents know that there is something goin on in their body that needs attention.
+It's a red flag to let parents know that there is something going on in their body that needs attention.
 A classic sign of overdoing sports play is if kids complain of pain, if he or she sleeps a lot during the day, or if it is apparent that the child is losing sports mechanics or technique.

 Alexander Rosado, PT, PC, DPT, CSCS is a sports performance physical therapist who owns and operates Bardonia Physical Therapy and Wellness in central Rockland County, NY.
 Dr. Rosado practices with an appreciation for the kinetics of human development and movement.
 Dr. Rosado specializes in pediatric athletic development.